 - Monitoring - When an Event Hub is included in a Composite Application, you can enable a monitor to trigger alerts to the configured notification channel(s) by comparing the current value against the expected value.
 You can read extensive documentation on Monitoring here.

-You can send events immediately from the list of event hubs or you can opt to create an Activity Configuration to schedule it for future.
-We have a common “Activities” tab in both – Event Hubs and Messaging Namespaces – from here you can create Activity Configurations and initiate them, see the in-progress activities and their status.
+You can send events immediately from the list of event hubs or you can opt to create an automated tasks Configuration to schedule it for future.
+We have a common “Automated Tasks” tab in both – Event Hubs and Messaging Namespaces – from here you can create Automated Task Configurations and initiate them, see the in-progress automated tasks and their status.

 Serverless360 has the option to send events from the listed event hubs by simply entering the desired values and hit the Send button.

-Activities allow you to push sample messages into desired Event Hubs or Queues or Topics.
+Automated tasks allow you to push sample messages into desired Event Hubs or Queues or Topics.
 It can be used mainly for testing purposes.
-Ex: Sending 5000 sample messages into Event Hub with think time, batches, multiple threads etc. You can have multiple activities configured and executed them either instantaneously or via a schedule.
+Ex: Sending 5000 sample messages into Event Hub with think time, batches, multiple threads etc. You can have multiple automated tasks configured and executed them either instantaneously or via a schedule.

 As every task is processed in the cloud – it will queue the task to a certain queue from where it will be picked up and processed.
-However, the processing is fast enough and you will be able to see the in-progress activity in “In Progress” tab.
-Sometimes you may not find an activity in “In Progress” tab if the number of events is too small.
+However, the processing is fast enough and you will be able to see the in-progress automated tasks in “In Progress” tab.
+Sometimes you may not find an automated tasks in “In Progress” tab if the number of events is too small.
 As the process is quick – the process might be completed momentarily.